-In accordance with Section 131(f) of the National Health Reform Act 2011 (the Act) and Clauses A9-A17 of the NHRA, the scope of "Public Hospital Services" eligible for Commonwealth funding under the agreement are: 1
+In accordance with section 131(f) of the National Health Reform Act 2011 (Cwlth) and clauses A9-A17 of the NHRA, the scope of "Public Hospital Services" eligible for Commonwealth funding under the agreement are^{1, 2}:

-- All admitted programs, including hospital in the home programs.
-Forensic mental health inpatient services are included as recorded in the 2010 Public Hospitals Establishment Collection. - All emergency department services. - Non-admitted services.
-There are two broad categories of in-scope, public hospital non-admitted services:3 - Category A: Specialist Outpatient Clinic Services; (See definition of Category A) and - Category B: Other Non-admitted Patient Services and Non-Medical Specialist Outpatient Clinics (See definition of Category B).
+- All admitted programs, including hospital in the home programs (forensic mental health inpatient services are included) - All emergency department services - Non-admitted services.
+There are two broad categories of in-scope, public hospital non-admitted services3: - Category A: Specialist Outpatient Clinic Services (See definition of Category A) - Category B: Other Non-Admitted Patient Services and Non-Medical Specialist Outpatient Clinics (See definition of Category B).